sarveshkapre/humleaf/docs/prompt-injection/overview.md

 The goal is to cleanse user input by removing or escaping potentially harmful characters or strings.
 This technique is widely used in preventing SQL injection attacks.
 In the context of LLMs, sanitization may involve removing or escaping certain special characters or command-like strings that could be utilized for an attack.

-    It's important to balance between security and usability in this process.
+> **Note:**  It's important to balance between security and usability in this process.
 Over-sanitization might restrict user input and harm the usability of the system.
 A refined sanitization approach takes this into account and ensures the user experience is not compromised.

 The code below includes advanced checks and sanitization techniques, while also preserving the natural language input as much as possible